uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
-    * What changed when you ran the program?
+    * What changed when you ran the program? it widened/shrunk the window when height/width was changed
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+        The color of the window changed
     * What values make it gray?
+        when they are all the same, ex 1/2 for all values works
     * What values make it yellow?
+        a combination of red and green, ex 1 red and 1 green
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+       the top left corner
 * Change the title.
     * Where is it on the screen?
+        At the top of the window

 ## Drawing